 Stages 1–2

 Concept Sprint and Prioritize substantively complete.
-Problem statement, target workflow, and two-phase roadmap defined.
+Problem statement, target workflow, and capability-tier roadmap defined (Exception Intelligence → Automation Gap → Smart Intelligence).
 Prototype built and iterated across multiple SME sessions.
-Pending formal review with Mark.
+Pending formal review with leadership.

 Current — Stage 3 / SME Review